 Appendix 3

+Generator Interconnection Study Process Agreement

+for Queue Clusters

-Large Generator Interconnection Study Process AgreementLARGE GENERATOR INTERCONNECTION STUDY PROCESS AGREEMENT
+GENERATOR INTERCONNECTION STUDY PROCESS AGREEMENT

+FOR QUEUE CLUSTERS

 THIS AGREEMENT is made and entered into this day of , 20 by and between _______ , a organized and existing under the laws of the State of , ("Interconnection Customer") and the California Independent System Operator Corporation, a California nonprofit public benefit corporation existing under the laws of the State of California, ("CAISO").
 The Interconnection Customer and the CAISO each may be referred to as a "Party," or collectively as the "Parties."